saambarati/profiles/readme.md

       profiler.stat('perSec', reqPerSec)
       reqPerSec = 0
     }, 1000)
-    profiles.ProfilesStream(profiler).pipe(process.stdout)

-Accessing the stats array is easy: `profiles.stats.statName`
+    profiles.PS(profiler).pipe(process.stdout)

 ### Events
 Profiles is also an instance of EventEmitter so you can listen to the `profile` event which takes a listener function:

-     function(profileName, value) {}
+     function(profileName, value, profileType) {}
+     /*
+      * profileName will be the name of the stat or time
+      * value is the 'time' it took  before the end() function was invoked or the 'stat' value when you call stat()
+      * profileType will be the type of profile you invoked, so: 'stat' or 'time' */

 ### ProfilesStream
 You can also wrap your profiler in a `readable stream`:

     var profiles = require('profiles')
       , profiler = profiles()
+      , pStream = new profiles.PS(profiler)
-      , pStream = new profiles.ProfilesStream(profiler)
+      // OR:  pStream = new profiles.ProfilesStream(profiler)

     pStream.pipe(process.stdout)

-`ProfilesStream` just listens in on the `"profile"` event and emits JSON `Buffer` objects that have the following format:
+`ProfilesStream` just listens in on the `"profile"` event and emits `\n` delimited JSON string `Buffer` objects that have the following format:

-    {'name' : nameOfStatOrTime, 'val': itsValue}
+    {'name' : nameOfStatOrTime, 'val': itsValue, '__profileType' : 'time' OR 'stat'}

 ##### MIT License